noffz-technologies/itn-ot-br-posix/README.md

 ---

+# NOFFZ Build instructions

+To be able to install OTBR on an ITN, you need to make 2 .tar files.
+They will contain the source code, and you can extract them into the root directory of an ITN docker image.
+One tar file contains OTBR, the other contains mDNSResponder.
+To build OTBR into a tar, you can run './script/itn_otbr_build'.
+To build mDNSResponder into a tar, run './mDNSResponder/mdns_build.sh'.

 # OpenThread Border Router

 A Thread Border Router connects a Thread network to other IP-based networks, such as Wi-Fi or Ethernet.